Zimbabwe military 'engaging' with Mugabe over leadership impasse

 - Opposition leader; former ally in frame for replacing the 93-year-old leader

-(CNN)Two days after a remarkable military takeover of Zimbabwe's government, its long-serving leader appears to be resisting efforts to force him to stand aside.
+(CNN)Zimbabwean President Robert Mugabe appears to be resisting efforts to force him to stand aside, two days after a remarkable military takeover of the country's government.

 A statement from the Zimbabwe Defense Forces (ZDF) released early Friday said that the military leaders were "currently engaging" with President Robert Mugabe and would advise the nation of the outcome as soon as possible.